-Not available on 2014 Outback, but we expect to see one on the 2015 because it's now standard on Forester Limited and Touring.
-Watch our instructional video for the Forester tailgate, here, which will surely be similar.
+Not available on 2014 Outback, but now optional on 2015 Outback.
+Watch our instructional video for the Forester tailgate which has the same capability.

 Total People Space

-We expect interior space to be slightly greater in the 2015 because the passenger compartment is growing where the A-pillar has been pulled forward (see spy photo above).
+Interior space increases because the passenger compartment is growing where the A-pillar has been pulled forward.
+2015 Outback is also .7" wider.

 Rear Legroom 37.8 inches